 This list shows nearby devices that are advertising.
 When you start sniffing, All advertising devices is selected.
 Choose a device from the list to sniff that specific device.
-When you select a different device while in a connection, the current connection is lost.
+When you select a different device while in a connection, the current connection is no longer sniffed.

-If the device that you want to sniff is not discovered, you can add it to the list manually.
-See LE Address on page 16.
+If the device that you want to sniff is not found by the sniffer, you can add it to the list manually.
+See Add LE Address on page 17.